contefranz/OpTop/README.md

   Rare words are collapsed via a fixed, document-specific partition so all indices are evaluated on a common support (`optop_make_partition()`), with a fixed corpus baseline for fair normalization (`optop_make_baseline()`).

 - **Performance at scale**
   Core routines are implemented in C/C++ for large vocabularies and model grids.
+As of v0.9.7, the `optimal_topic()` core works on blocked BLAS matrix products and pairs documents with the fitted models by identifier, so the dfm row order no longer matters.

 - **Current support and extensions**
   Works with VEM/Gibbs methods from the package **topicmodels**.